 When we buy a car in Florida, we likely ask ourselves if we need bodily injury insurance in Florida.
 This type of insurance offers coverage for bodily injury caused by negligent acts, and the coverage only pays for the victim’s damages.

 This means that if you drive with this type of insurance and cause an accident, the insurance will only pay for the injuries you cause to others, not for your injuries.
-A different kind of personal injury protection coverage must pay for your injuries.
+You need a different kind of personal injury protection coverage for your injuries.

 Remember that Florida has one of the country’s most complicated insurance coverage systems because of its no-fault personal injury protection law.